Pink (singer): Legacy

-Pink has been credited for breaking boundaries and pushing the envelope throughout her career.
-She is regarded as the "most trailblazing artist" of her pop generation.
+She has been called "the most trailblazing artist from the famous teen pop class of circa 1999."
 Robert Hilburn of the Los Angeles Times says, "Pink stood up for her music, broke the music industry's mold and scored a breakout hit, challenging a school of teen singers to find their own sounds as well."
 He adds, "[Pink] also started a race among other teen pop stars like Christina Aguilera to add substance to their own sound."
 Ann Powers refers to her as a "powerhouse vocalist", stating her mix of rebellion, emotional rawness, humor, and "infectious" dance beats created "a model for the mashup approach of latter-day divas such as Katy Perry, Kesha, and Rihanna."
 Rob Sheffield of Rolling Stone commented: "I think people respond to her sense of independence and dedication.
 It inspires people...
 This is a prolific pop artist who is sometimes famous and successful, sometimes obscure, who nonetheless keeps making her own kind of music."

-James Montgomery of MTV describes her as "a fabulously fearless pop artist" who can "out-sing almost anyone out there.
+James Montgomery of MTV News describes her as "a fabulously fearless pop artist" who can "out-sing almost anyone out there.
 She can out-crazy Gaga or Lily.
 She's the total pop-star package, everything you'd want in a singer/entertainer/icon.
 And still, she remains oddly off the radar.
 Such is the price of busting borders".
-Entertainment Weekly said: "She essentially invented the whole modern wave of Pop Diva Domination: You can draw a straight line from "Get This Party Started" to Katy Perry, Kesha, pre-messianic Lady Gaga, and post-weird Rihanna."
+Entertainment Weekly said: "She essentially invented the whole modern wave of Pop Diva Domination: You can draw a straight line from 'Get This Party Started' to Katy Perry, Kesha, pre-messianic Lady Gaga, and post-weird Rihanna."
 Glamour Magazine wrote: "When Pennsylvania-born Alecia Moore debuted in 2000, pop was dominated by long-locked blonds like Britney Spears, Christina Aguilera and Jessica Simpson.
 Pink changed the game.
 Without her, the last 13 years of big-voiced, tough chick music is hard to imagine."